redwoodjs/redwood/docs/docs/authentication.md

 # Authentication

 Redwood has integrated auth end to end, from the web side to the api side.
-On the web side, the router can protect pages via the `Private` component (or the `Set` component via the `private` prop), and even restrict access at the role-level.
+On the web side, the router can protect pages via the `PrivateSet` component, and even restrict access at the role-level.
 And if you'd prefer to work with the primitives, the `useAuth` hook exposes all the pieces to build the experience you want.

 Likewise, the api side is locked down by default: all SDLs are generated with the `@requireAuth` directive, ensuring that making things publicly available is something that you opt in to rather than out of.